 Lincoln at the beginning of his presidency attempted to placate and compromise with the demands of the South.
-However, their came a point in the conflict that slavery could no longer be ignored, there could be no compromise.
+However, there came a point in the conflict where the slavery issue could no longer be ignored, compromise was no longer an option.
 The end of Slavery was one of those fundamental truths that could not be accepted, tolerated, or included in a Free United States.
 As much as Lincoln wanted to keep the peace between North and South, he could not compromise what he knew was right.
-He tried, but conflict still came.
+He tried, but the conflict still came.

 In his Letter to the Romans, Paul exhorts, "Respect what is right in the sight of all men.
 If possible, so far as it depends on you, be at peace with all men."
-Ro.
-12:17,18.
-We, as followers of Jesus Christ, are called to love and pursue peace with all men.
-However, loving and pursuing peace does not mean abandoning the Truth of who Jesus is, nor compromising the message of His Gospel, "I am the way the truth, the life, no man comes to the Father except through me."
-Jn.
-14:6.
-As much as the World would want the Church to accept, tolerate, and include every type of behavior and every religious doctrine... we cannot.
+Romans 12:17,18 We, as followers of Jesus Christ, are called to love and pursue peace with all men.
+However, loving and pursuing peace does not mean abandoning the Truth of who Jesus is, nor compromising the message of His Gospel, "I am the way, the truth, the life, no man comes to the Father except through me."
+John 14:6 As much as the World would want the Church to accept, tolerate, and include every type of behavior and every religious doctrine...
+We cannot.
 Sadly, because of our determined stand for Christ, conflict comes.

 When Jesus asked His disciples if they were going to stop following Him, our hearts echo Peter's response to Jesus, "Master, where will we go?
 You have the words of eternal life, and we have come to know and believe, that thou art the Christ, the Son of the Living God."
-Jn.
-6:68,69
+John 6:68, 69

 No comments: